JoseMRodriguez1/DragAndDropOutlookJava/README.md

-# Drag and Drop Outlook Java
+# Drag and Drop Outlook Emails and Files to Java
 Drag and Drop Outlook emails or any other files to JList

 ++A copy of the dragged file/email will be place in the provided or default directory.